gatsbyjs/rfcs/text/0000-wordpress-source-plugins.md

 This approach gives us the opportunity to coordinate with the WordPress plugin community, without the requirement of doing so.

-The WordPress community appears to be moving towards a similar goal:
+The WordPress community has been moving closer towards the JS community already, especially with the most recent release of WordPress:

 > Take Every Opportunity to really beef up your JavaScript Chops
 > <footer>—Mall Mullenweg, co-creator of WordPress</footer>

 …as summarised by Wes Bos in [<cite>Learn JavaScript</cite>](https://wesbos.com/learn-javascript/)).

-Gravity Forms team has written about on [Gutenberg](https://wordpress.org/plugins/gutenberg/) (WordPress’ re-build of their content editor in React, etc.):
+Gravity Forms team has written about on [Gutenberg](https://wordpress.org/plugins/gutenberg/) (WordPress’ re-build of their content editor in React, etc, see also https://github.com/gatsbyjs/gatsby/issues/7465):

 > Not only is Gutenberg is changing the editing experience, but it'll also change how WordPress plugins are used and developed. … Instead of clicking the Add Form button above the editor to place a shortcode the page, a form can be placed just like any other content by simply adding a block.
 > <footer>—Jeff Matson, Gravity Forms, [<cite>Gutenberg is Coming.
 Are You Ready?</cite>](https://www.gravityforms.com/gutenberg-coming/)</footer>

-…you can see the community is going to be moving in our direction too.

-TK Discussing what WordPress Gutenberg is in this RFC may be an unnecessary tangent.
-The point is that the Gutenberg editor / WP REST API is the way forward for WordPress core, and that approach works well with the kind of data Gatsby needs.
-WordPress plugins are and will continue to move to this approach, meaning more and more WordPress plugins could work with Gatsby with a subplugin wrapper like we are proposing here.

 With this change, a WordPress plugin authors might opt to maintain their own subplugn as well, as it would provide a clear way of using their REST API implementation.
 If not, this approach still allows a member of the community who has a direct need for the plugin to maintain the subplugin, and can do so without needing to coordinate with the WordPress plugin author.